ONSAS/ONSAS.docs/docs/src/howtouse/creatingModels.md

 ### Modeling variables:

-* `booleanSelfWeightZ`: se usa??? - confirmar con Jorge, creo que no
+List of optional modelling variables:

+* `booleanSelfWeightZ`: boolean to consider the selfweight of the elements in the analysis. [default: 0]
-* `stabilityAnalysisBoolean`: boolean to perform stability analysis and find eigenvalues. [default: []]
+* `stabilityAnalysisBoolean`: boolean to perform stability analysis compute eigenvalues of tangent matrix. [default: []]

-* `numericalMethodParams`: vector with parameters of the numerical method used to solve the equations. [default: []]

-* `nodalDisDamping`: Mauricio completa... [default: 0]
+* `nodalDisDamping`: scalar value of external viscous damping for displacements degrees of freedom [default: 0]
-* `consMatFlag`: parameter defined in the elementsParams cell that intervenes in the computation of the constitutive matrix of the tetrahedron element. [default: 2]
-* `loadFactorsFunc`: function that defines forces applied on the structure variable in time. [default: t]
-* `userLoadsFileName`: file with extension `.m` provided by the user that can be used to apply forces varying in time in a complex manner. [default: t]
 * `nonHomogeneousInitialCondU0`: matrix to set  the value of displacements at the time step $t$=0. [default: []]
 * `nonHomogeneousInitialCondUdot0`: matrix to prescribe the value of velocities at the time step $t$=0. [default: []]
 * `analyticSolFlag`: flag indicating if an analytical solution is provided, if so a function must be defined. [default: 0]
 * `analyticCheckTolerance`: tolerance considered for the analytic verification. [default: 1e-8]
-* `controlDofs: degrees of freedom to check the analytical values of a certain benchmark problem. [default: []]
+* `controlDofs: vector with information of the degree of freedom used to compare numerical vs analytical solution. [default: []]

-* `controlDofsAndFactors: Jorge completa... . [default: []]
+$$
+controlDofs = [ node nodaldof scalefactor ]
+$$

+with node being the node number, nodaldof being the local dof of the node (1 for x displacement, 2 for x angle ...
+6), and scale factor being a scale factor to multiply the value before plotting.

+* `numericalMethodParams`: array with parameters of the numerical method used to solve the equations. [default: []]

 The structure of the array for the available numerical methods is: